trampgeek/jobe/README.md

 to execute the runguard program as root and to kill any residual jobe processes from the run.

+Before running the install script, you might wish to edit the file

+    /var/www/html/jobe/application/config/config.php

+Find the line

+    $config['jobe_max_users'] = 8;

+and decide if that value, which sets the maximum number of jobs that can be run at once, is appropriate for your hardware set up.
+A rule of thumb is to set this to the number of cores on your machine, but if you plan on running lots of partially-I/O-bound jobs, you could consider larger numbers.

+Having set that value to your satisfaction:

     cd WEBROOT/jobe
     sudo ./install